SEE PACKAGES INCLUDING ::

 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Hiroshima.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Hiroshima and you'll be on your way in no time.
 Plus, your Local Host® will share local Hiroshima insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

 Konnichiwa (Hello)!
 My name is Satoko.
-I am a friendly, licensed tour guide with 19 years experience.
+I am a friendly Local Host with 19 years of experience as a guide.
 I’m looking forward to showing you around Hiroshima, a world-famous city of peace!

 The castle was originally built in 1589 by Terumoto Mori.
 It was designated as a national treasure in 1931 but completely destroyed by the blast of the atomic bomb.
 It was reconstructed in its former style in 1958.
 It houses a local museum with exhibits related to the history of Hiroshima.
 On a clear day you can see the whole city from the observation platform.